theProgrammingBox/FeedingNeuralNetwork/README.md

 ## Problems With This Design
 1. Curerrently still unstable with longer iterations and/or larger learning rates due to compounding changes.

+## Ideas To Counteract Problems With This Design
+1. Divide change by number of iterations
+2. Larger batch size
+3. Subdividing sequence training (probably not going to work)